YosysHQ/VlogHammer/foundbugs/issue_003_quartus.md

 **History:**
 2014-01-23 Reported via Altera mySupport (SR #11025074)
 2014-01-27 Answer from Altera: Synplify is behaving the same as Quartus II.
 Altera will investigate.
+2014-02-06 Bugfix for Quartus II v14.1 prospected by Altera Support